Resources for a co-operative art school

 2011-2019 Lincoln

 The SSC was an experiment in free, co-operative higher education.
 It was created as a critique of and an alternative to higher education in the UK.
 Former members of the Centre are currently developing a Co-operative University with degree-awarding powers.
 The SSC offered free higher education in Lincoln and was run by its members.
 It was formally constituted in May 2011 with help from the local Co-operative Development Agency.
 There was no fee for learning or teaching, members contributed financially or with their time on a voluntary basis.
+The archival website includes a wealth of resources.

-Networks, federations and support organisations
+Networks, federations & support organisations

 AIM Network (Artists Initiatives’ Meetings Network)